 The best way is for your child to earn income from a source other than yourself.
 Paying your kid to mow the lawn with after-tax money you earned from a job isn't optimal.
 It's not optimal because you most likely are in a much higher tax rate.
 You're simply making an after-tax investment like you normally would.

-4) Know the contribution limits.
-The Roth IRA contribution limit is $6,000 a year in 2021, or the total of earned income for the year, whichever is less.
-For example, if a child earns $3,000 babysitting in 2021, he or she can contribute up to $3,000 to a Roth IRA in 2021.
-If a child earns $10,000 in a calendar year, he can contribute a maximum of $6,000 to a Roth IRA.
+The Roth IRA contribution limit is $6,500 a year in 2023, or the total of earned income for the year, whichever is less.
+For example, if a child earns $3,000 babysitting, he or she can contribute up to $3,000 to a Roth IRA.
+If a child earns $10,000 in a calendar year, he can contribute a maximum of $6,500 to a Roth IRA.

 Income Sources For Your Kid's Roth IRA

-It’s best for your kid’s earned income to come from a source other than your after-tax day job income.
-Otherwise, you’re basically recirculating your family’s wealth.
+It's best for your kid's earned income to come from a source other than you.
+Otherwise, you're basically recirculating your family's wealth.

 A lot of parents have wondered whether paying their kids money to do household chores counts as a deduction and eligible for a Roth IRA.
 Sadly, the answer is no. Doing household chores is simply part of “parental training.”